 Robert & Kristen feel honored to have been chosen to be the loving and caring parents of this very special, heaven-sent child.
 But most importantly, they also feel that it is their privilege to do so.

 The M.O.R.G.A.N.
-Project is a national, community-based organization of volunteers dedicated to promoting awareness and facilitating support of parents caring for their children with special health care needs, thereby enhancing the Quality-of-Life for these special families.
+Project is a national, community-based organization of volunteers dedicated to promoting awareness and facilitating support of parents caring for their children/young adults with special health care needs, thereby enhancing the Quality-of-Life for these special families.

-The M.O.R.G.A.N.
-Project’s Quality of Life support programs for children with disabilities have been designed around one very simple value: to make the parents’ job of caring for their own special-needs child in the family home just a little bit easier.
+All of our Quality-of-Life support programs have been designed around one very simple value: to make the parents’ job of caring for their own special-needs child in the family home just a little bit easier.

-Furnished with all the items necessary for inclusive therapeutic play and sensory stimulation, Morgan’s Place is home to our unique, state-of-the-art Sensorium, Jungle Vestibular Room, Technology Zone and iAccessibility Corner, as well as our new Garden Sensorium and LifeStyle Pavilion.
-Based on Snoezelen principals of multi-sensory environment protocols, it is completely wheelchair accessible and 100% wirelessly controlled.
+Furnished with all the items necessary for inclusive therapeutic activities and sensory stimulation, Morgan’s Place is home to our unique, state-of-the-art Sensorium; Rainbow Room Vestibular/Proprioceptive Area; Moon Room Ultra-violet Sensorium; Interactive Technology Zone; iAccessibility Center and Dignity Room, as well as our interactive Garden Sensorium and Waterplay Zone, and LifeStyle Pavilion.
+Based on Snoezelen principals of multi-sensory environment protocols, all areas are completely wheelchair accessible and 100% wirelessly controlled.

-For a brief moment in time, these children that have no control whatsoever in their lives can choose what they want to do – choose the colors, the sounds, the vibrations, the smells and the activities that they desire – that we all take for granted!
+For a brief moment in time, these children and young adults that have no control whatsoever in their lives can choose what they want to do – choose the colors, the sounds, the vibrations, the smells and the activities that they desire – that we all take for granted!

 We have responded to many hundreds of requests for pediatric adaptive and positional equipment through our Pediatric Disability Equipment Exchange Program that was instituted in early 2006.
 Through this program we have successfully matched donated items from families that no longer have a use for these items with families that have a demonstrated need.
 The M.O.R.G.A.N.
 Project provides the shipping of donated equipment from the donor and to the recipient at no cost to the families, and provides a tax receipt for the donations.
 Typical items processed through this program include bath chairs, gait trainers, walkers, car seats, feeder chairs, lightweight adaptive strollers and various medical supplies.